cakephp/docs/en/console-and-shells.rst

 There will be times when building more advanced console applications, you'll want to compose functionality into re-usable classes that can be shared across many shells.
 Tasks allow you to extract commands into classes.
-For example the ``bake`` is made almost entirely of tasks.
+For example the ``bake`` command is made almost entirely of tasks.
 You define a tasks for a shell using the ``$tasks`` property::

     class UserShell extends Shell